ramboz/performance-runbooks/martech.md

 - Don't expect too much from [Partytown](https://partytown.builder.io/), it has several limitations and still causes TBT in the end
 - Delay all the MarTech integrations to the end of the page load, if content personalization and A/B tests are not required
-- Load the MarTech integrations before the FCP, if it is small enough to not impact it too much
 - Remove redundant and unsed Tags from the Tag container
   - Does your marketing team really need Mirosoft Clarity, Meta Pixel, Google Analytics, Hotjar AND Google Analytics?
 - Split the monolithic Tag container into smaller independent containers if possible